-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 Initially, Apple’s biggest challenge was that there was very little Atmos content available.
 In 2017, R.E.M.’s “Automatic for the People” became the first album mixed for Atmos, and over the next few years, several notable Atmos releases — from Elton John, Queen and the Beatles — showcased the format’s possibilities.

 To achieve its broader aims, Apple needed to make Atmos content both viable and plentiful.
 It began by partnering with Dolby to encourage recording studios to upgrade to the format.
 There are now some 800 officially recognized Dolby Atmos studios in over 40 countries, a 350% increase in just two years.
-(Dolby estimates two or three times that number of other studios are capable of delivering music in Atmos.)
+(Dolby estimates there are two or three times that number of other studios capable of delivering music in Atmos.)

 Apple Music also drew up wish lists of artists, albums and tracks and presented them to record labels, along with funding and deadlines, to help quickly expand the library of titles available in Atmos.
 Over the past few years, this effort to refit 50 years of pop music has heralded a rush of work for engineers and mixers, who’ve suddenly found themselves doing volume business in the format.